AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Related Work

-Previous works in this category aim to search for a topology that meets user-specified operational goals from a predefined set of candidate topologies manually crafted based on prior analog circuit designs~\cite{veselinovic1995flexible, gerlach2015toposelect, poddar2024datetopo, mehradfar2025falcon}.
-For example, Falcon~\cite{mehradfar2025falcon} selects the most appropriate topology given a target performance specification.
-As these methods are limited to selecting from predefined candidates, they struggle to generate topologies beyond those explicitly included in the predefined set.
+\textbf{Topology Search.} Previous works in this category aim to identify topologies that satisfy user-specified operational goals from predefined candidate sets manually designed based on prior analog circuit knowledge~\cite{veselinovic1995flexible, gerlach2015toposelect, poddar2024datetopo, mehradfar2025falcon}.
+For example, Falcon~\cite{mehradfar2025falcon} selects the most suitable topology for a given target specification.
+However, because these methods operate only within predefined candidate sets, they cannot generate topologies beyond those explicitly included.